 Can I use the donor hairs that are just outside the “universal safe” donor zone?

-That boundary zone can be treated in accordance with two philosophies: the first is the “prudent”, the most orthodox, taught everywhere and which consists in leaving one or two centimeters of untouched hair between the donor and recipient areas.
-There are two main reasons to act in this way: 1) To not use hair that is potentially unstable or balding.
-2) To not create scars in a zone that is or will be potentially thinning in the future.
+The donor zone of a hair transplant patient can be treated in accordance with two philosophies: the first is the “prudent”, the most the most orthodox taught everywhere.
+This philosophy consists in leaving one or two centimeters of untouched hair between the donor and recipient areas.
+The reasons for this surgical protocol are as follows: 1) To not transplant hair that is potentially unstable or balding.
+2) To reduce scarring in a zone that is or can potentially thin in the future.

 Dr. Jean Devorye– Member of the Coalition of Independent Hair Restoration Physicians and Recommended on the Hair Transplant Network

 Melvin, Editorial Assistant and Forum Co-Moderator for the Hair Transplant Network, the Coalition Hair Loss Learning Center, and the Hair Loss Q & A Blog.

 To share ideas with other hair loss sufferers visit our Hair Restoration Discussion Forum.